Thriftpy/archer/docs/source/design.rst

 It also binds to a few common standard library packages such as logging.
 Everything else is up for extensions.

+Archer almost does nothing on the client side , as the client language is depend on what you prefer, and how to use the connection is also not predictable.
+So just implement the client side code the way you like or just whatever to satisfy your need.

 Why is this the case?
 Because people have different preferences and requirements and Archer could not meet those if it would force any of this into the core.

 The idea of Archer is to build a good foundation for all thrift applications.
-Everything else is up to you or extensions.
+Everything else is up to you.